vincent-r-kennedy/FACT/README.md

 When your Product Owner asks how long something is going to take - reply with confidence:

-> "we don't do 'how long' here, we do FACT, and the fact is that this is a  :pineapple:pineapple.
+> "we don't do 'how long' here, we do FACT, and the FACT is, that this is a pineapple.
-> We all agreed it was a :pineapple: pineapple even though you thought it was just a :grapes:grape."
+> We all agreed it was a pineapple even though you thought it was just a grape."